 These 4-ingredient oatmeal chocolate chip cookies are totally vegan and couldn’t be simpler.
 There’s no whisking or sifting required.
 Just mash, stir, scoop, and bake.

 Toot toot!
 I’m delighted to be the first stop on Laure Theodore’s blog tour for her beautiful new cookbook: Vegan-ease.
-The book comes out in just a couple of weeks, and I was lucky enough to receive a review copy and one to give away to a lucky reader!
-Get giveaway deets plus a review and recipe below.
+The book comes out in just a couple of weeks, and I was lucky enough to receive a review copy.

 Laura is a long-time vegan who moved from New York city to rural northern New Jersey.
 She went from having an enviable number of vegan options to one grocery store choice.
 That store was not very vegan-friendly.
 She found herself struggling to find ingredients for her favorite dishes.

 She basically had to make over her whole diet, focusing on seasonal produce and readily-available plant-based protein sources.
 She also figured that she wasn’t the only person facing this struggle as a vegan, which is how she got the idea for this cookbook.